-Advice / announcement / appliances / art / backyard / Beach / bed sheets / Bedding / Bedroom / boho / Budget / Color / community / compilation / declutter / design trends / DIY / Event / Fall Season / farmhouse / Flooring / Gift Guide / Guest Blog / Holiday Season / Home Decor / Home Fashion / Home Staging / Home Stylist Collective / How-To / Interior Design / Kids Room / kitchen / Lush Decor Baby / Make A Wish / Minimalist / modern / Nursery / Paint / Parenting / playroom / Quilt Sets / Room Makeover / Sensory Room / Shabby Chic / Small Spaces / Spring Season / Summer / Tips / Toddler\ / Triangle Home Fashions / Wall decor / Window Panels / Winter Season / Youth
+Advice / announcement / appliances / art / backyard / Beach / bed sheets / Bedding / Bedroom / boho / Budget / Color / community / compilation / declutter / design trends / DIY / Event / Fall Season / farmhouse / Flooring / Gift Guide / Grandmillennial / Guest Blog / health / Holiday Season / Home Decor / Home Fashion / Home Staging / Home Stylist Collective / How-To / Interior Design / Kids Room / kitchen / Lush Decor Baby / Make A Wish / Minimalist / modern / Nursery / Nursery Decor / Paint / Parenting / playroom / Quilt Sets / Room Makeover / Sensory Room / Shabby Chic / Small Spaces / Spring Season / Summer / Texture / Tips / Toddler\ / Tones / Triangle Home Fashions / Wall decor / Window Panels / Winter Season / Youth

 Guest Blog: Creating a Safe Environment for Your Baby

 The mix of excitement and anxiety is typical for a parent.
 After all, you want to see your child's growth while ensuring his or her safety.
 One of those things that make us anxious is whether our babies are sleeping well or not.
 Babies need a lot of sleep to grow physically and neurologically.
 And a newborn baby will sleep about 16 hours per day on average.
 Thus, it is imperative that you create a safe sleeping environment for your child.

 Every year, 3,500 infants pass away from sleep-related causes in the United States.
 And some of the possible reasons are the baby's sleep environment.
 If you are curious about how you can do it, we have listed eight parenting tips to create a safe sleeping environment for your baby.